tommywalkie/sample-godot-rust-app/README.md

 As mentioned before, **it is highly recommended to not commit any keystore password into VCS**.
 We can just leave it as `<SECRET-PASSWORD>` and then set up a [Github secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) (`$KEYSTORE_PASS`) for the keystore password so it can be passed to `export_presets.cfg` using simple `sed` commands during the CI workflow.

 For our interest, when we want to decrypt `my.keystore.gpg`, we would be using the following `gpg` command without forgetting to set up `--output` option value.
-This means we don't need to commit `my.keystore` into VCS.

 ```bash
 gpg --quiet --batch --yes --passphrase="$DECRYPTION_KEY" --output my.keystore my.keystore.gpg
 ```

-This is also done during the CI workflow, so we just need to set up a second [Github secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) (`$DECRYPTION_KEY`) to pass the decryption key password.
+This step is done during the CI workflow, so we just need to set up a second [Github secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) (`$DECRYPTION_KEY`) to pass the decryption key passphrase.

 ![ci workflow for android](https://raw.githubusercontent.com/tommywalkie/sample-godot-rust-app/master/assets/rust-to-android-workflow.png)